Algebraic Magnetism: Introduction

 \subsection{Magnets and attractors}

 We proceed with the notation from §\ref{para1} and assume that $X \to S$ is separated.
 If $N \subset L $ are submonoids of $M$, then we have a canonical monomorphism $X^N \subset X^L$.
 Moreover $X^0 $ identifies with the fixed-points functor $X^{A(M)_S}$ and $X^M $ identifies with $X$.
 So for any submonoid $N \subset M$, we have monomorphisms $X^0 \subset X^N \subset X$.
 We now use the following terminology: a magnet for the action $a$ is a submonoid $N$ of $M$.
 A magnet $N\subset M$ is thought as something which algebraically attracts the subspace $X^N$ of $X$.
+In this paper, the word magnetism refers to a form of attraction.
+It is not electromagnetism, nor social-science magnetism.
 For each attractor space $X^N$ there is a minimal magnet $E$ such that $X^N = X^E$, $E$ is called a pure magnet.
 We have a bijection between attractor spaces and the set $\mho (a) $ of pure magnets (cf. Theorem \ref{efficienttheo}).
 Assume now moreover that $X$ is finitely presented over $S$, Theorem \ref{strumagnet} says that the set of pure magnets $\mho (a)$ is finite (cf. Theorem \ref{strumagnet} for our precise assumptions).